+BIO 100 Cr.4

 Comparative Animal Physiology

-This course provides a thorough understanding of animal physiology from a comparative perspective.
+This course has both a lecture and a laboratory component.
+It aims to provide a thorough understanding of animal physiology from a comparative perspective.
 Emphasis will be placed on the basic physiological principles by which animals perform their life sustaining functions.
-Discussion will focus on vertebrates, but will span both invertebrate and vertebrate models to illustrate how largely divergent groups have evolved different (or similar) mechanisms to cope with their specific environmental challenges.
-Class activities will include lectures and discussion of physiological journal articles.
-Prerequisite: BIO 203 or BIO 210; junior standing.
+Lectures will focus on vertebral animals, but will span both invertebrate and vertebrate models to illustrate how largely divergent groups have evolved different (or similar) mechanisms to cope with environmental challenges.
+The laboratory component will provide an active learning environment and hands-on experience in physiological experimentation.
+Lect.
+3, Lab 2.
+Prerequisite: BIO 203 or BIO 210 or BIO 401; junior standing.
 Offered Fall.

 BIO 460/560 Cr.1-4